§ 6401 Legislative intent.

 (16) Chapter 36 of this title (Individual Health Insurance Minimum Standards).

 (17) Chapter 50 of this title (Insurance Holding Company System Registration).

-(18) Subchapter I of Chapter 59 of this title (General Provisions of Rehabilitation and Liquidation).
+(19) Chapter 59 of this title (Rehabilitation and Liquidation).

 (b) A certified managed care organization shall not be deemed to be practicing medicine and the managed care organization shall be exempt from statutes, rules and regulations relating to the practice of medicine.
 A certified managed care organization shall not be deemed to be practicing any other licensed health care profession, and the managed care organization shall be exempt from statutes, rules and regulations relating to such professions.

 (c) Except as provided in § 6407 of this title, solicitation of enrollees by a certified managed care organization or its employees shall not be construed as a violation of any statute, rule or regulation relating to solicitation or advertising by health professionals.

 63 Del.
 Laws, c.
 382, § 1; 66 Del.
 Laws, c.
 124, §§ 1, 11-15; 69 Del.
 Laws, c.
 404, § 1; 71 Del.
 Laws, c.
 229, §§ 1, 7; 72 Del.
 Laws, c.
 200, §§ 1, 2; 75 Del.
 Laws, c.
 362, § 2; 79 Del.
 Laws, c.
 425, § 5.;